ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

 |   TLSv1.2:
 ```

-__HOWEVER__ if you use `certbot` than it will use its own TLS configuration:
+__HOWEVER__ if you use `certbot` then it will use its own TLS configuration:

-`/etc/letsencrypt/options-ssl-nginx.conf`
+`/etc/letsencrypt/options-ssl-nginx.conf` There seems to be no way to specify

-There seems no way to specify with `certbot` what TLS version to allow.
+which TLS version to allow with `certbot`.

 ## Reverse Proxy

-This seems more common this day to build some kind of web application that
+This seems to be more common these days to build some kind of web application
-delivers parts of the content over a certain port.
+that delivers parts of the content over a specific port.

 ```nginx
      location /auth/ {